Chapa-Et/chapa-go/README.md

 Unofficial Golang SDK for Chapa ET API

 ### Todo:
-- [x] We could add nice validations on demand.
+- [ ] We could add nice validations on demand.
+- [ ] Add implementation for the remaining API endpoints.

 ### Usage